 Thursday, June 1, 2017

-Click here to order your tickets today and get a free digital one-year subscription to the Human Life Review.
-Enjoy wine, food, raffle prizes, and a special tribute to Nat Hentoff with live jazz music.
+A great crowd was on hand to enjoy wine, food, raffle prizes, and a special tribute to Nat Hentoff with live jazz music.

 Ryan Bomberger, pro-life activist and founder of the Radiance Foundation will be at Columbia University to present his compelling story and information that proves Planned Parenthood targets black communities.
 Q&A and discussion will follow.
 This event is co-sponsored by Columbia Right to Life.

 Columbia University student group Columbia Right to Life and EXPECT present “Transcending Partisan Politics in the Pro-Life Movement”.
 Join us at the Mathematics Building, Room 203 at 8:00pm.

 A panel discussion featuring Professor Charles Camosy, Fordham University, Maria Maffucci, Human Life Review, Carol Crossed, philanthropist, Feminists Choosing Life New York, Mollie Hemingway, The Federalist, and moderated by Chris White, Catholic Voices, USA.

 Franciscan University of Steubenville (Ohio): Talk on Abortion in the Black Community at the Veritas Center for Ethics in Public Life.
 Contact us for more details! email@example.com

 Friday, September 30– Saturday, October 1, 2016